open-feature/spec/specification/glossary.md

 ### Client

-A lightweight abstraction which provides functions to evaluate feature flags.
+A lightweight abstraction that provides functions to evaluate feature flags.
 A client is associated with a single provider, which it uses to perform evaluations.

 ### Provider